 Kotzebue, however, is an unusual case because there is almost no daily pattern to its wind.
 A much more common example of a wind speed autocorrelation function is that of San Diego, California, which is shown in Figure 3.
 The wind speeds at San Diego show a distinct daily pattern, with the afternoons being on average much windier than the mornings.
-This recurring pattern in the wind speed causes the autocorrelation function to oscillate on a 24-hour period.
-Because it is usually windy at 3 p.m., the wind speed at 3 p.m. today is strongly autocorrelated with the wind speed at 3 p.m. yesterday and, therefore, with the wind speed at 3 p.m. two days ago, etc.
+This recurring pattern in the wind speed causes the autocorrelation function to oscillate on a 24 hour period.
+Since it is usually windy at 3 p.m., the wind speed at 3 p.m. today is strongly autocorrelated with the wind speed at 3 p.m. yesterday, and therefore with the wind speed at 3 p.m. two days ago, etc.

 Figure 3: Autocorrelation function for the hourly wind speed data measured at San Diego, California.

 HOMER describes the autocorrelation characteristics of wind data with a single number, the autocorrelation factor.